askui/askui/docs/docs/general/02-Getting Started/writing-your-first-test.md

 npx jest test/my-first-askui-test-suite.test.ts
 ```

-You can run all your Jest test files with `npx jest` and if you want to test all test files in a certain folder you can
+You can use `npx jest` to test all your Jest test files and `npx jest <folder name>/` to test all files in a certain folder.
-use `npx jest <folder name>/`

 You should now see the test suite being executed inside the shell and, actually, your cursor should move to some text shown on your screen and click on that text. :tada: Congratulations!
 You just executed your first test suite using askui.